 Consumers may enroll during the annual open enrollment period or when they qualify for a special enrollment period.
-In [insert name of state], open enrollment through [insert name of state exchange] for 2021 coverage for individuals and families begins [November 1, YEAR], and continues through [December 15, YEAR].
+In [insert name of state], open enrollment through [insert name of state exchange] for 2022 coverage for individuals and families begins [November 1, 2021], and continues through [January 15, 2022].

 Coverage effective dates depend on the date of enrollment and are contingent on consumers paying the first month’s premium directly to the insurance company.
-Enrollment during open enrollment becomes effective on January 1, 2021.
 Enrollment during a special enrollment period will be effective on either the first day of the following month if a consumer enrolls by the 15th of the month, or on the first day of the second following month, if a consumer enrolls after the 15th of the month.

 During open enrollment, consumers may change plans, change insurance companies, or stay with the plan they have, if it’s still available.
 Current enrollees will also receive a new eligibility determination to determine if they will receive more or less financial help in the form of premium tax credits or cost-sharing reductions.
 If a consumer does not actively select a new plan and is eligible for auto-renewal, then they will be automatically re-enrolled into the closest comparable plan for [Plan Year].
 So, consumers who want to make changes to their coverage effective on January 1 must choose a plan by [December 15].